-ePassport reading is now possible for all µFR Series NFC Readers.
-This feature was introduced with the release of uFCoder library version 5.0.12.
+ePassport reading is now supported by all µFR Series NFC Readers.
+This feature was introduced with the release of µFCoder library version 5.0.12.

 All our µFR Series NFC readers now support reading data groups from NFC chip embedded in Machine Readable Travel Documents (MRTDs), including ePassports which comply with ICAO specifications.

-Implementation supports Basic Access Control (BAC) mechanism for NFC chip access.
+The implementation supports the Basic Access Control (short: BAC) mechanism for NFC chip access.
 BAC enable authentication and secure cryptographic communication channel with an NFC tag embedded in the MRTD.
-BAC is based purely on symmetric cryptography using 3DES algorithm and it is implemented according to ICAO 9303, part 11.
+BAC is based purely on symmetric cryptography using the 3DES algorithm and it is implemented according to ICAO 9303, part 11.

 ePassport reading software SDK example

 Download the project and start the binary executable from the appropriate folder:

 for a 32-bit Windows start the win32_releaserun_me.cmd